-DEPARTMENT INFORMATION AND GUIDELINES
+SPSW: PROGRAMME INFORMATION AND GUIDELINES

-- 1. The Department of Sociology, Psychology and Social Work offers BSc. degrees and diplomas in the following areas:
+- The Department of Sociology, Psychology and Social Work (SPSW) offers BSc. degrees and diplomas in the following areas:

-- Demography (Minor)

-- Human Resource Development (Minor)

-- Labour and Employment Relations (Major)
+- Labour & Employment Relations (Major)

 - Population and Development (Diploma)

 - Psychology (Major, Minor and Diploma)

 - Social Anthropology (Major and Minor)

+- Social Work (Special)

+- Sociology (Major, Minor and Diploma)

 - Social Policy and Development (Minor)

+- Human Resource Development (Minor)

+- Demography (Minor)

 - Social Psychology (Minor)

-- Social Work (Special)

-- Sociology (Major, Minor and Diploma)

-- 2. Students must satisfy the programme requirements as set out in the Faculty Handbook as at the year in which they were accepted to the programme.
+- Students must satisfy the programme requirements as set out in the Faculty Handbook as at the year in which they were admitted or transferred to the programme.

-- 3. Students should consult course descriptions when selecting electives.
+- Students should consult course descriptions when selecting electives.
 The choice of electives should complement the major field of study.

 - 4. Electives at Levels II and III must be from either Level II or III courses.
-Level III courses may be taken in year 2 as long as the pre-requisites have been met.
+Level III courses may be taken in year 2 as long as the prerequisites have been met.

-- 5. All courses are for 3 credits except where otherwise indicated.

-- 6. Most Levels II and III courses have pre-requisites as you will see from the list of courses being offered in Part V of this Handbook.

-- While double Majors are permitted, the Department prefers that students select a single Major (and a Minor by choice).
+- 5. While double Majors are permitted, the Department prefers that students select a single Major (and a Minor by choice).
 This allows a wider choice of electives which can serve to strengthen the Major or the Minor.

-- Where the same course is listed for both a Major and a Minor, it is counted only ONCE therefore, an additional approved course must also be taken to complete the required total of 60 credits at Levels II and III.

-- 9. Students taking double Majors in Sociology and Psychology, or Sociology and Demography, may only apply the required course, SOCI2008: Statistics for Behavioural Sciences, to ONE of the Majors and must then select an additional Level II/III course to complete the ten (10) courses for the other Major.

-- 10. EDRS2007: Basic Research Methods is accepted as a substitute wherever SOCI1001: Introduction to Social Research is listed. - 11.
-ECON1005: Introduction to Statistics is accepted as a substitute wherever SOCI1005: Introduction to Statistics for the Behavioural Sciences is listed. - 12.
-The combination of PSYC1005: Research Methods in Social, Developmental and Abnormal Psychology and PSYC1006: Research Methods in Cognitive and Physiological Psychology are accepted IN LIEU OF SOCI1001: Introduction to Social Research as A PRE-REQUISITE FOR A COURSE.
+- 6. Where the same course is listed for both a Major and a Minor, it is counted only ONCE therefore, an additional approved course must also be taken to complete the required total of 60 credits at Levels II and III. - 7.
+Students taking double Majors in Sociology and Psychology, or Sociology and Demography, may only apply the required course, SOCI2008: Statistics for Behavioural Sciences, to ONE of the Majors and must then select an additional Level II/III course to complete the ten (10) courses for the other Major. - 8.
+EDRS2007: Basic Research Methods is accepted as a substitute wherever SOCI1001: Introduction to Social Research is listed. - ECON1005: Introduction to Statistics is accepted as a substitute wherever SOCI1005: Introduction to Statistics for the Behavioural Sciences is listed. - 10.
+The combination of PSYC1005: Research Methods in Social, Developmental and Abnormal Psychology and PSYC1006: Research Methods in Cognitive and Physiological Psychology are accepted in lieu of SOCI1001: Introduction to Social Research as a pre-requisite for the course.
 This is only applicable to Psychology Majors (or 'Double Majors' doing Psychology as their second major)

-13. Coursework Guidelines
+11. Coursework Guidelines

 - Coursework refers to pieces of assigned work during the semester.
 It would usually take the form of all or some of the following: mid-semester exam, an essay, group, individual or class presentation, research proposal, and where necessary, labs/practicals.
 At the beginning of each semester a 'course outline' is prepared for each course.
-On this course outline all indications of course content, due dates for assignments, room, contact information and office hours of lecturers must be clearly printed. - Coursework assignments should be marked and returned to students prior to examinations.
-A principal objective of coursework is that feedback can be given to each student as an aid to learning.
-This distinguishes it from the conditions pertaining to the final examination. - Where 'in-course' tests are being administered, these should normally be no later than the 8th week of the semester, unless there is no final examination. - Where both written coursework and 'in-course' tests are being used as a method of assessment, these should be scheduled at least three weeks apart, unless there is no final examination. - Coursework submitted after the due date will be subject to a deduction of 5% of the coursework marks for each day late, (i.e., 1 mark out of 20 per day). - Exemption from a penalty will only be considered if an excuse is submitted in writing.
-This will have to relate to illness (medical certificate required), serious domestic problems and in the instance of part time students only, significant work-related problems.
+On this course outline all indications of course content, due dates for assignments. room. contact information and office hours of lecturers must be clearly printed. - Coursework assignments should be marked and returned to students prior to examinations.
+A principal objective of coursework is that feedback can be given to each student as an aid to learning. - Coursework submitted after the due date will be subject to a deduction of 5% of the coursework marks for each day late, (i.e., 1 mark out of 20 per day). - Exemption from a penalty will only be considered if an excuse is submitted in writing.
+This will have to relate to illness (medical certificate required), serious domestic problems and in the instance of part time students only, significant workrelated problems.
 In such instances the lecturer may grant an extension for a specified period or may refer the request for the discretion of the Head of Department for a final decision.